 - Atmospheric Correction

-To enable atmospheric correction, choose the S2L2A datasource, as it is atmospherically corrected.
+To enable atmospheric correction, choose the S2L2A data collection, as it is atmospherically corrected.
 Visit our documentation to learn more about Sentinel-2 processing options.

-After configuring any of the Layer’s settings click on to confirm or icon to disregard the changes.
+After configuring any of the Layer’s settings click on to confirm the changes.

 - Advanced Layer Editor

-Click on the button within the Layer will open the possibility to edit layer’s settings directly in JSON.
-More details and JSON examples you will be able to find under icon in the corner right up.
+Click on the "Advanced" link at the end of the layer's settings which will open the possibility to edit layer’s settings directly in JSON.
+You can find more details and JSON examples under icon in the corner right up.
 Here are some examples:

 Within JSON you are able to define the method used for interpolation of the data on non-natural scales, simply by using upsampling and downsampling.
 E.g. resolution of Sentinel-2 data (R,G,B and NIR bands) is 10 meters but in some occasions you would want to look at the data with higher scale (e.g. at 1 m pixel resolution) or lower scale (e.g. 1000 m pixel resolution).
 See example and read more here!